theFlyingPig83/solid-api/infrastructure/sonarqube-setup.md

 echo "SonarQube setup completed successfully!
 You can access it at http://<sonarqube_node_ip>:9000"
 ```

 3. This script can be customized to upgrade SonarQube to the latest versions.
+However, the Developer Edition is the minimal subscription to recommend.

-4. The SonarQube service is now available at http://<sonarqube_node_ip>:9000
+4. The SonarQube service is now available at http://<sonarqube_node_ip>:9000 (Please apply cert to make it secure: https://<sonarqube_node_ip>:9000)

 5. We can now log on to change the passwords, create new users, generate analysis token, create projects and adjust the security and permissions configurations according to https://docs.sonarsource.com/sonarqube/10.5/try-out-sonarqube/